Skip to main content

 Hydrogen, at the heart of Air Liquide's activities

-Thanks to its unique hydrogen expertise developed in industry (space, aeronautics, heavy industry) over the last 50 years, Air Liquide masters the entire value chain: production, transport, storage and distribution.
+Thanks to its unique hydrogen expertise developed in industry (space, aeronautics, refining) over the last 60 years, Air Liquide masters the entire value chain: production, transport, storage and distribution.

 This unique positioning and technological expertise, particularly in extreme cryogenics, makes Air Liquide a key player in the implementation of hydrogen projects, enabling it to meet all the needs of its customers in many sectors of activity.